Frequently Asked Questions

 Participants can choose from several options:

-• Participate through an individual activity.
-For example, you could choose one of the following challenges to complete on any day before 27 September:
+- Participate through an individual activity.
+For example, you could choose one of the following challenges to complete on any day in September 2025:

 No, the Paul Lowe Challenge is designed to be inclusive and flexible.
 You can choose your route, distance, and activity based on your abilities and preferences.
 Whether it's five kilometers or 500, what matters most is your participation and intention.